 (5) Demonstrate that device is electrically safe and electromagnetically compatible in its intended use environment.

 (6) Labeling—(i) Sunlamp products.
 (A) The warning statement below must appear on all sunlamp products and must be placed in a black box.
 This statement must be permanently affixed or inscribed on the product when fully assembled for use so as to be legible and readily accessible to view by the person who will be exposed to UV radiation immediately before the use of the product.
 It shall be of sufficient durability to remain legible throughout the expected lifetime of the product.
-It shall appear on a part or panel displayed prominently under normal conditions of use so that it is readily accessible to view whether the tanning bed canopy (or tanning booth door) is open or closed when the person who will be exposed approaches the equipment and the text shall be at least 10 millimeters (height).
+It shall appear on a part or panel displayed prominently under normal conditions of use so that it is readily accessible to view whether the tanning bed canopy (or tanning booth door) is Start Printed Page 31214open or closed when the person who will be exposed approaches the equipment and the text shall be at least 10 millimeters (height).
 Labeling on the device must include the following statement:

 |Attention: This sunlamp product should not be used on persons under the age of 18 years.|

 (B) Manufacturers shall provide validated instructions on cleaning and disinfection of sunlamp products between uses in the user instructions.

 (ii) Sunlamp products and UV lamps intended for use in sunlamp products.
 Manufacturers of sunlamp products and UV lamps intended for use in sunlamp products shall provide or cause to be provided in the user instructions, as well as all consumer-directed catalogs, specification sheets, descriptive brochures, and Web pages in which sunlamp products or UV lamps intended for use in sunlamp products are offered for sale, the following contraindication and warning statements:

 (A) “Contraindication: This product is contraindicated for use on persons under the age of 18 years.”

 (B) “Contraindication: This product must not be used if skin lesions or open wounds are present.”